choimory/querydsl-in-action/README.md

 - JPA Auditing
 - BooleanExpression
+    - %LIKE%, LIKE%
     - IN
-    - OR
+    - Loop OR
-    - VARCHAR BETWEEN
+    - Varchar BETWEEN
     - LocalDateTime BETWEEN

 - Projections